Nigerian doctors walk off the job again. Overstretched and underpaid, many have left for overseas

 The United Kingdom is the preferred choice destination for many Nigerian doctors moving abroad, the local doctors’ association said.
 In the year leading to September 2022, Nigerian nationals were the second-largest category to receive the U.K. “Skilled Worker - Health and Care” visa, accounting for 8,520, or 14% of the total, government statistics show.

-At the Federal Medical Center in Nigeria's Abia state, Dr. Chigozie Ozurumba said doctors can only hope that things get better for them with the strike as the last option.
+At the Federal Medical Center in Nigeria's Abia state, Dr. Chigozie Ozurumba said doctors can only hope that things get better for them, with the strike seen as a last resort.

 “The Nigerian doctor is an unhappy doctor,” said Dr. Ozurumba.
 "It is an existential threat.”